gorbounoff/maui-stocks-mini/readme.md

 #### Update the Main Page Markup

-Now we can update the main page markup so it displays data from the view model.
+We can now update main page markup so it displays data from the view model.
 We set the **ContentPage.BindingContext** property to a view model object and bind the [DXCollectionView.ItemsSource](https://docs.devexpress.com/MAUI/DevExpress.Maui.CollectionView.DXCollectionView.ItemsSource) property to a collection in this view model.

 ```xaml
 <ContentPage.BindingContext>